HSF/documents/HSF-TN/draft-2016-PROJ/draft-HSF-TN-2016-PROJ.md

 The code and software provided should be properly licensed in order to be able to use code provided by others, and to allow people to re-use, update, or improve the software you provide.
 The [HSF technical note](http://hepsoftwarefoundation.org/technical_notes.html) *HSF-TN-2016-01* (*Software Licence Agreements HSF Policy Guidelines*) discusses various options.
 This is one of the topics that is typically ignored at the beginning of a project and hard to fix afterwards.

 ## Compilation and other commands
-Compiling, installing and testing should be - if possible - each single-command actions for building, installing and testing.
-In particular making testing easy is useful.
+Compiling, installing and testing should each be - if possible - single-command actions for building, installing and testing.
+In particular, making testing easy is important.
 A good place to put the necessary information is a *README* file in the repository.
 Relying on community standards like [*CMake*](https://www.cmake.org) make it easier for others to use and understand the setup.

 ## Testing
 To improve on the quality of software, unit and integration testing are essential.
 Having well-documented tests makes it as well easier for contributors to participate.
 They can check whether they break old features and can with new tests document what their addition is supposed to do.
+Testing can also assist in the triage and fixing of bugs.
+Tests can be written to reproduce reported issues and fail when they occur, with subsequent fixes validated by the tests passing.

 For *unit tests* plenty of software packages exist, of which [*gtest*](https://github.com/google/googletest) and [*catch*](https://github.com/philsquared/Catch) are two good choices for C++ projects.
 Integration tests running a software project in a certain setup can take advantage of *CTest* (supplied as part of *CMake*) and [*CDash*](http://www.cdash.org) or be driven by shell scripts.
 Ease of use is again important here, otherwise tests tend not to be run.
 For example, *CMake*/*CTest* add dedicated *test* targets to buildscripts so that running the tests is a simple matter of "building" the target, e.g. `make test` when using Makefiles.